Joseph C. Avery: Naming controversy

 After the demise of the Expositor newspaper at Eola in Polk County, Avery acquired the Expositors equipment and provided Corvallis with its first printing press.
 He was later accused of using this press to operate the pro-slavery Occidental Messenger.
 Although surviving copies of the Occidental Messenger do not identify Avery as the paper's owner and do not indicate that he had control of the paper's editorial content, several contemporary sources identify Avery as the central force behind the Occidental Messenger's publication.
-This connection to the pro-slavery movement led to an inquiry in 2017 by Oregon State University (OSU) about whether to retain the Avery name on a residence hall.
-OSU decided to re-name the building.
+Avery was a recognized member of the Whig party, initially, which did not actively support slavery.
+However, Corvallis and its surrounding cities were National Democratic Party strongholds in the mid- and late-1800s and generally supported slavery and, likely, the reason Avery later joined the party.